TomeTao/Design-Patterns-In-Unity/README.md

 # Design-Patterns-In-Unity
-The example of design patterns in unity.
+The examples of design patterns in unity.